eddie-energy/architecture/arc42/06-runtime-view/consent-revocation/service-termination-eligible-party/service-termination-eligible-party.md

 1. The eligible party accesses the admin console and clicks to terminate the service.
 1. The admin console forwards this to the Interoperable Communication.
 1. The Interoperable communication sends a request to terminate the service to the consent administrator.
 1. The consent administrator stops the data sharing from the meter data administrator.
+Since the involved components of this step do not belong to EDDIE, this step is out of scope.
+However, EDDIE depends on the timely execution of this step.
 1. The status of the consent is returned to the Interoperable communication.
 1. The status of the consent is returned to the Admin Console.
 1. The status of the consent is returned to the eligible party.